bhavana-11/Android-internship2k21/README.md

 Day 8: Intents
-Day 9: Activity life cycle and an application on input contents Day 10: New modification on application of input contents
+Day 9: Activity life cycle and an application on input contents Day 10: New modification on application of input contents Day 11: menus
+Day 12: An application on Timepicker and an application on Tab notification